Doctor Zhivago (film): Part two

-Years later in Moscow during the Stalinist era, Yevgraf procures a medical job for his destitute, frail half-brother.
-While looking out of a tram window, Yuri sees Lara walking on the street.
-Unable to attract her attention, he struggles to get off at the next stop.
-He runs after her but suffers a fatal heart attack before reaching her.
-Yuri's funeral is well-attended, despite his poetry being banned.
-Lara approaches Yevgraf at the graveside and asks for his help to find her daughter by Yuri, who was lost during the civil war.
-Yevgraf helps her search the orphanages, but they are unable to locate her.
-Lara disappears and Yevgraf believes she must have died in one of the labour camps.
+Years later, Yevgraf finds a Moscow medical job for his now frail half-brother.
+Yuri sees Lara in the street but suffers a fatal heart attack before reaching her.
+At Yuri's funeral, Lara asks Yevgraf for help finding her daughter by Yuri, who vanished during the civil war.
+Yevgraf helps her search the orphanages, in vain.
+Lara then disappears and Yevgraf believes she died in a gulag.

-While Yevgraf still believes that Tanya Komarova is Yuri and Lara's daughter, she remains unconvinced.
-After persistently being asked how she came to be lost, Tanya finally answers that her "father" had let go of her hand when they were running from the war's chaos.
+Yevgraf believes that Tanya Komarova is Yuri and Lara's daughter; she remains unconvinced.
+Asked how she became lost, Tanya answers that her "father" (Komarovsky) let go of her hand when they were running from bombardment.
 Yevgraf responds that a real father would not have let go.
-Tanya promises to consider what Yevgraf has told her.
-As she is about to leave with her fiancé, Yevgraf notices Tanya's balalaika, the same instrument which Yuri's mother was gifted at playing.
-When Yevgraf asks if Tanya can play it, her fiancé declares "Can she play?
-She's an artist!" and adding that she is self-taught, thus suggesting she might well be Yuri's daughter.
+Tanya promises to consider Yevgraf's words.
+Her boyfriend David arrives, and she leaves with him.
+Yevgraf notices Tanya carries a balalaika.
+He asks if she can play, and David replies, "She's an artist!", and says she is untrained.
+Yevgraf responds, "Ah... then it's a gift!"